1. Introduction

 • Console input and output, and

-• Input field in Command Palette and other input-gathering panels.
+• Input field in Command Palette (an Overlay) and other input-gathering panels.

 The beauty of this is that they have many features (like Undo/Redo), and Plugins can get access to their contents in Text Commands in the same way as they do for regular text being edited.